1. HOME

 In a small society such as an ‘orchestra’, what is important is not just the improvement in skills of individual member.
 Through music, Setagaya Junior Orchestra cultivates each member’s aesthetic sentiments and cooperation, with its primary goal to nurture humanistic sensitivity and social harmony.

 Members are comprised of elementary school children from 3rd grade up to seniors in high school who reside in the Setagaya ward.
 With an extensive age range and personality, the members enthusiastically enjoy the challenge of practicing with each other.
-Photo: Satoshi Aoyagi Setagaya Junior Orchestra website
+Photo: Yoshiaki Suzuki Setagaya Junior Orchestra website

 PAGE TOP